Void-swap/incognito-connect/README.md

 ### Customizable Settings:
 Users can personalize their experience by adjusting notification preferences and other settings.

-## Usage:
-1. Launch the Incognito Connect application on your device.
-2. Sign in or create a new account if prompted.
-3. Enter a chat room or create a new conversation.
-4. Start sending messages anonymously and engage in conversations with other users.

 ## Contributing:
 Contributions to Incognito Connect are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code improvements, feel free to submit a pull request or open an issue on GitHub.